codyfight/codyfighter-node.js/README.md

 5. Develop your advanced algorithm and play against others online!

    > Read [API documentation](https://codyfight.com/api-doc)
+   > Check for open source codes at Discord channel [discord.gg/codyfight](discord.gg/codyfight)
+   > Look for Github repos, like this one, to get inspiration: [https://github.com/Vinimart/codyfight-hunter-bot-js](https://github.com/Vinimart/codyfight-hunter-bot-js)

 6. Deploy an instance on a local computer or any server you like